markotron/bella-ble/README.md

 give it to the state-transition function.
 This function will take the `StartScanning` state and the `BluetoothReady` command and return the `BluetoothReady(listOf())` state. *The scanning observable* waits for the `BluetoothReady` state and when the state arrives maps the `scanBleDevices` into the `NewScanResult` command.
-The state-transitioning function adds the scanned device to the `BluetoothReady` state's list.
+The state-transitioning function appends the scanned device to the `BluetoothReady` state's list.

 In the activity's `onResume` we subscribe to the state machine and update the UI as the state changes.